microsoft/rural-crowdsourcing-toolkit/INSTALL.md

    providers and admins with the server.
 5. **OTP Provider** - If you need to send OTP for authentication.
 The codebase currently uses 2factor.in APIs.
+6. **Keycloak** - Karya uses Keycloak for role management at server side.
+You can download it from [here](https://www.keycloak.org/downloads) (Download the distribution provided by WildFly).

 ## Common Server Setup